tdiprima/threejs-playground/Code/parallel-lines/parallel-lines.md

 Ya gotta do a flat array.

-*(parallel.js uses the Float32Array, but doesn't use a BufferAttribute.  tube1.js uses BufferAttribute.)*
+*(parallel.js uses the Float32Array, but doesn't use a BufferAttribute.  lines_fat_raycasting.js uses THREE.Float32BufferAttribute.)*

 ```js
 // 1st and last (heh?)